Verdict in 20.080 Bicycle Case

 Jacobs v.
 Oregon Pacific Railroad, Multnomah County Case No. 1305-06356

-Plaintiff was riding her bicycle on the Springwater Corridor Trail when she attempted to cross railroad tracks maintained by defendant.
+Plaintiff was riding her bicycle on the Springwater Corridor Trail when she attempted to cross railroad tracks maintained by Defendant.
 Her tire got caught in the gap next to the track causing her to fall.
 She suffered a concussion and multiple scrapes and bruises.
-Plaintiff claimed that defendant failed to warn of the dangers present and failed to properly maintain the crossing.
-Defendant claimed that plaintiff was also negligent for failing to keep a proper lookout and maintain control of her bicycle.
-The jury found both parties to be negligent and apportioned fault 80% to defendant and 20% to plaintiff.
+Plaintiff claimed that defendant failed to warn of the dangers present and failed to maintain the crossing properly.
+Defendant contended that plaintiff was also negligent for failing to keep a proper lookout and maintain control of her bicycle.
+The jury found both parties negligent and apportioned fault 80% to Defendant and 20% to Plaintiff.

 Plaintiff’s Counsel – Christopher Larsen

 Verdict – Plaintiff – $3,296.00 (after 20% reduction for comparative negligence)